CodingItWrong/user-modifiable-software/hypercard/properties.md

 ## In The Box

 One crucial aspect of HyperCard's impact isn't in the software itself but in how it was distributed.
 After it was released, it was included "in the box with every Mac".
-Atkinson considered this a necessary part:
+Atkinson considered this to be necessary:

 > It was an exchange medium…You want people to be sharing stuff.
 They all have to have the software that it takes at least to play it, but hopefully to be able to author it also.
 So I worked out an arrangement with Apple that it would be bundled free, be in the box with every Mac…

 (Legacy 10:37)

 > What made HyperCard the ubiquitous product it was in the early 90's as opposed to the niche product SuperCard and Revolution [successors to HyperCard] are today was the fact that it was included free with every Macintosh sold.
-So anybody could use it to create something, then share their creation with somebody else with the confidence that the other person would be able to run it."
+So anybody could use it to create something, then share their creation with somebody else with the confidence that the other person would be able to run it.

 (xTalk, Bettencourt)